 About This Recipe

 Chicken Divan is a classic recipe, made from chicken and broccoli in a creamy sauce, usually served over rice.
-I just substituted meatballs for the chicken, added some bacon and cheese (of course), and added brown rice to the casserole.
+I just substituted meatballs for the chicken, added some bacon and cheese (of course), and mixed brown rice right into the casserole.

 And this recipe makes two casseroles!
 That means you can refrigerate or freeze one and bake it later, when you’re too tired to cook.
 There’s nothing like having a casserole completely made and on hand to make you feel secure.
 If you froze one, let it thaw in the fridge overnight.
 Any chilled casserole should bake for an extra 10-15 minutes.